Enter your current position

 See how pensions, savings, State Pension, other income, and withdrawals may work together across retirement.

-Test how different spending levels or later-life spending changes may alter the projected outcome.
+Test how spending levels, later-life spending changes, inflation, investment return and other assumptions may alter the projected outcome.

 The planner is designed to support practical retirement planning in a clearer and more structured way than rough manual estimates or a simple pension calculator.